What is commodity trading and how does it work?

 What is commodity trading?

 These markets are driven by supply and demand, with prices influenced by factors like weather, geopolitics, and global economic trends.
-Traders use commodity markets to speculate on price movements, hedge risk, or help stabilise supply chains for essential resources.
+Traders use commodity CFDs to speculate on price movements, hedge risk, or help stabilise supply chains for essential resources.

-Which commodities can I trade?
+Which commodity CFDs can I trade?

-How does commodity trading work?
+How does commodity CFD trading work?

-Spot price vs futures
+Spot price CFDs vs futures CFDs

 Find out more about futures trading